panzerdp/dmitripavlutin.com/content/posts/120-this-interview-questions/index.md

 type: post
 ---

-In JavaScript `this` is a special value that equals to the function invocation context.
+In JavaScript `this` is a special value that equals the function invocation context.
 While simple at first, `this` is one of the most confusing aspects of the language.

-That's why you might expect during a JavaScript coding interview to get asked about how `this` behave in certain situations.
+That's why you might expect during a JavaScript coding interview to get asked about how `this` behaves in certain situations.

-Since the best way to prepare for a coding interview is practice, in this post I compiled a list of 7 interesting interview questions about `this`.
+Since the best way to prepare for a coding interview is to practice, in this post I compiled a list of 7 interesting interview questions about `this`.

-*If you're not familiar with `this` keyword, I recommend reading the post [Gentle Explanation of "this" in JavaScript](/gentle-explanation-of-this-in-javascript/) before continueing with answering the questions.*
+*If you're not familiar with `this` keyword, I recommend reading the post [Gentle Explanation of "this" in JavaScript](/gentle-explanation-of-this-in-javascript/) before continuing with answering the questions.*

 ```toc
 ```